tigerbeetle/tigerbeetle/src/clients/node/README.md

 $ node run test.js
 ```

-Now that all prerequisites and depencies are correctly set
+Now that all prerequisites and dependencies are correctly set
 up, let's dig into using TigerBeetle.

 If you run into issues, check out the distribution-specific install